GainGod-Xu/GainGod-Xu/README.md

 ### Past Experiences
 - Postdoctoral Associate in Machine Learning at the department of computer science at Brandeis University from 04/2023 to 05/2024.
 - Ph.D. degree in Computational and Organic Chemistry from Boston College in 12/2022.
-- M.S. degree in Computer Science from Georgia Tech in 08/2022,
+- M.S. degree in Computer Science from Georgia Tech in 08/2022.
-- M.S. degress in Computational Chemistry from Southern Methodist University in 05/2017.
+- M.S. degree in Computational Chemistry from Southern Methodist University in 05/2017.

 ## Stats